“He loved it while I was doing it,” a Navy wife told me. But once there was a ‘bill to pay?’ He forgot all about that part.”

 “She doesn’t have a career!
 She has a job!,” he said.
 “She’s great with that.
 Yeah, I’m the one that has problems with it.
 I’m the one who says ‘when we retire’-- when WE retire-- get this ‘we’ stuff!
 I’m the only one with a retirement!
 She’s not contributing anything towards the retirement fund.”

 He went on and on in that way, seeming to forget that he had moved his family ten times.
 Three of those moves were overseas.
 Three more were to remote locations where jobs are notoriously hard to find for military spouses.

-In addition for caring for their kids, his wife had worked part time jobs pretty much non-stop throughout his career.
+In addition to caring for their kids, his wife had worked part-time jobs pretty much non-stop throughout his career.
 That, apparently, was not enough.

 That only pointed out to me how important the transition back to work is for military spouses who have been long time Stay At Home Moms and Dads.
 It may be hard to return to work and to find a place you like in the work world.
 But people do it all the time.

 That’s what I told my Navy wife friend.
 First, assure your husband that you don’t expect him to earn all the money forever.
 Military guys of a certain age freak out about money.
 A little assurance goes a long way.

 Next, start the work of identifying your second career--and draw your husband into it.
 In my research, I was impressed by how insightful some of these husbands were about the traits and abilities their wives had that would do well in the workforce.